OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 ### Example `/resource/{resourceId}` document

-The following is a example of a JSON type crop resource.
+The following is a example of a possible JSON prescription planting resource:

 ```json
 {